My Approach to Helping

 More Info About My Practice

 I work with clients who are interested in addressing their concerns, formulating goals, and identifying solutions in a collaborative, therapeutic relationship.
-I hold masters degrees in both Mental Health Counseling and Theological Studies, and I am currently a Ph.D. student in Counselor Education and a Graduate Teaching Associate at The Ohio State University.
+I hold masters degrees in both Mental Health Counseling and Theological Studies, and I am currently a Ph.D. candidate in Counselor Education and Supervision and a Graduate Teaching Associate at The Ohio State University.
 I have experience working with adults, adolescents, children, couples, and groups.
 I welcome clients from diverse backgrounds and have experience treating a wide range of presenting concerns.

 What I Usually Need to Know to Help